Understanding 403(b) Plans

 What are IRA rollovers?

-An IRA rollover is the process of moving funds from one retirement account, like a 403(b), to an IRA.
+An IRA rollover is the process of moving funds from one retirement account, like a 403(b), to an IRA account.
 Fortunately, an IRA rollover done correctly shouldn’t lead to any penalties or taxes.

-This means a pre-tax 403(b) should be rolled into a pre-tax, traditional IRA, and a Roth 403(b) (if you have one) should be rolled into an after-tax Roth IRA.
+This means a pre-tax 403(b) should be rolled into a pre-tax, traditional IRA, and a Roth 403(b) (if you have one) should be rolled into an after-tax Roth IRA account.
 Both account types have their own tax advantages.
-SIMPLE IRAs don’t figure into this discussion.

-IRA rollovers can be used to consolidate retirement accounts, access more investment options, or simply change plan administrators.
+IRA rollovers can be used to consolidate retirement accounts, access more investment options, or simply change to a new plan administrator.

 Types of IRA rollovers